ProxeusApp/proxeus-core/README.md

 ### Get API Keys for Infura and SparkPost

 The Proxeus platform depends on [Infura](https://infura.io/) and [SparkPost](https://www.sparkpost.com/) for Ethereum and email integration respectively.

-Please create an account on those platform and get an API Keys.
+Create an account on those platforms to get API Keys.
+These keys need to be added to corresponding environment variables.

-See the deployment instructions in [docs/README](docs/README.md) to set up your server.
+See further deployment instructions in [docs/docker](docs/docker.md) to set up your server using Docker.

 If all goes well, Proxeus should be available at http://localhost:1323